CIC has released its Academic Writing Analytics (AWA) infrastructure open source.

 OPEN SOURCE.
 As envisioned at the dawn of the discipline of Learning Analytics as a community (see this 2011 Open Learning Analytics white paper from founding members of the Society for Learning Analytics Research), we can accelerate learning analytics innovation and algorithmic accountability through open source infrastructure.
 We are therefore delighted to announce the open source release of the AWA infrastructure, as part of the new Higher Education Text Analytics (HETA) project, funded by the Australian Technology Network of universities.

-Technology… the HETA technology page introduces the components of the technical infrastructure, with links to the GitHub repositories (Apache 2.0 license): Text Analytics Pipeline (TAP), Athanor (rhetorical parser), Jupyter notebooks in Python
+Technology… the HETA technology page introduces the components of the technical infrastructure, with links to the live demo, GitHub repositories (Apache 2.0 license): Text Analytics Pipeline (TAP), Athanor (rhetorical parser), Jupyter notebooks in Python

 …with integrated educational resources: the HETA resources page introduces how we embed a given version of AcaWriter in a learning context, with associated Writing Activities with Writing Analytics (WAWA) resources (Creative Commons CC-BY-SA license).

 JOIN THE COMMUNITY.
 We encourage you to set up your own instances, and let the technical team know how it’s going (via Github).
 Start building and sharing your own extensions, whether code, integrating new text analysis services into TAP, devising new AcaWriter Genre profiles (to identify features in a given text type and design associated feedback annotations and messages), or Learning Designs.
 Join the HETA Writing Analytics google group to discuss effective uses and evolution of the tools.